Stargazing in Pembrokeshire

 And THE best place in Pembrokeshire to view the Milky Way is the designated Dark Sky of the National Trust car park at Broadhaven South.

 In February some of the highlights of that night’s sky included watching Venus and Mars on the western horizon at sunset and Jupiter shining in the eastern sky.
-We moved through the Big Dipper, Orion, and even got to spot the black hole.
+You can also spot the Big Dipper and Orion.

-If you missed this Dark Sky event don’t worry, you can still access the Dark Sky Discovery website for star gazing tips, downloads and videos to help you get to grips with the night sky in spring, summer, autumn and winter.
+If you’re new to stargazing you can access the Dark Sky Discovery website for stargazing tips, downloads and videos to help you get to grips with the night sky in spring, summer, autumn and winter.